 Health Benefits Breakdown:

-- Corn masa provides complex carbohydrates for sustained energy
+- Corn masa provides complex carbohydrates

-- Beans offer plant-based protein and dietary fiber
+- Beans offer plant-based protein and fiber

-- Fermented curtido supports gut health with natural probiotics
+- Curtido supports gut health with probiotics

-- Customizable fillings allow for balanced macronutrients
+- Customizable fillings for balanced macros

 - No artificial additives when made from scratch

 Which variation fits your dietary needs?
 The protein-packed revueltas, the vegan-friendly bean and squash, or the classic cheese?
-The beauty of pupusas is how easily they adapt to any eating style while staying deliciously authentic!

 Frequently Asked Questions (FAQs)